Toshiba's preferred bidder to seal $10.6 bln loan deal this week -Yomiuri

-TOKYO, Dec 22 (Reuters) - Japan Industrial Partners (JIP), the preferred bidder to buy out Toshiba Corp 6502.T, is set to sign a loan agreement of about 1.4 trillion yen ($10.62 billion) with lenders some time this week, the Yomiuri newspaper reported on Thursday.
+TOKYO, Dec 22 (Reuters) - Japan Industrial Partners (JIP), the preferred bidder to buy out Toshiba Corp 6502.T, is set to sign a loan agreement of about 1.4 trillion yen ($10.6 billion) with lenders this week, the Yomiuri newspaper reported on Thursday.

+Toshiba's shares surged on the report and were up 5% in mid-afternoon trade.

 ($1 = 131.8100 yen)